Have you ever found yourself wandering around a parking lot, trying to recall where you left your car?

 Helps Locate Stolen Vehicles

-If you use LoJack, for example, a common GPS tracking system used by many government agencies and trucking companies, they claim a recovery rate on stolen vehicles of 95%.
+If you use LoJack, for example, a prevalent GPS tracking system used by many government agencies and trucking companies, they claim a recovery rate on stolen vehicles of 95%.
 It’s also a frequent add-on sold at car dealers, usually with a cost of between $300-$700.

 However, the cost involves a direct connection between authorities and LoJack.
 A GPS device you buy yourself, a cellular app, or a tracking system on your automobile won’t possess this link.
-The encouraging information is that if you desire to oversee your vehicle using your phone, the majority of other choices are free or significantly more affordable.
+The encouraging information is that if you desire to oversee your vehicle using your phone, the majority of other choices are free or considerably more affordable.

 Keep An Eye On Additional Drivers

 Equipping your car with a GPS tracking device is an excellent way to keep track of any additional drivers using your vehicle.
-If your son or daughter borrowed the family car and doesn’t return by the prearranged time, simply hop on your phone and check their location.
+If your son or daughter borrowed the family car and doesn’t return by the prearranged time, simply hop on your phone and check their precise location.

 There is an endless number of scenarios we could use, but it’s likely best to just use your imagination.
 Regardless, being able to track the movement of your vehicle via your phone is a marvelous way to always know where it is.